Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 If you have multiple sites to host, iPage should be your first and last stop.
 Unlimited websites for less than $2/month.
 Say no more.

 Shortlist A2 Hosting for online stores.
-No other cheap web hosting solution is as well set up to handle the extra security and performance demands of ecommerce.
+It’s well set up to handle the extra security and performance demands of ecommerce.
+If you’re running a web store on WooCommerce, think about GreenGeeks for a little extra savings for comparable performance.

 See How My Agency Can Drive Massive Amounts of Traffic to Your Website